Protecting your workforce from exposure to harmful substances

 Where can I take COSHH training?

 We recognise that everyone is different, which is why we offer a choice of study routes.
-You can attend a course at our live virtual classrooms, at one of our training centres or have the course delivered in your workplace.
+You can attend a course at our live virtual classrooms or have the course delivered in your workplace.